CERC — Environmental Software and Services

 Odours[top]

-Odours are becoming an increasingly important issue in areas where industrial sites are located close to residential areas.
-The dispersion of odours can modelled using ADMS 4.
-Odour release rates and concentrations can be specified/calculated in two types of odour units: ou, which are defined in the form of a ratio, and ouE which are a mass measure.
+Odours are an important issue in areas where emission sites are located close to residential areas.
+The dispersion of odours can modelled using ADMS 6.
+Odour release rates and concentrations are specified/calculated in odour units of ouE which are a mass measure.

 NOx chemistry[top]